Online health communities: Participation

 In some online health communities, health experts are incorporated as moderators in order to provide people with accurate clinical knowledge.
 Inclusion and participation from moderators can help create a more empathic community culture.
 However, the inclusion of moderators can also give users feelings of inequality if posts do not receive equal responses.
 In addition, determining which post need clinical expertise, and which would suffice with community expertise is not an easy task, and can cause further issues.
 From this, when users do receive a response it can mislead them about what kind of consultation they are receiving.

 While moderators are often put into place to help guide the conversation and flow of information in these communities, there are also users that occasionally adopt this role naturally.
 These influential users have accumulated the power to drastically influence other users and the community as a whole.
 For example, influential users can help build and manage a community, provide marketing, initiate community driven campaigns, and disseminate information.

 While these factors help explain the experience and participation of users during a very particular point in their lives, there are also several factors to consider about the experience of patients who stop using or participating in these communities over time.
 Based on the benefits that these communities can offer, removing yourself from them could stifle the beneficial effects.
 There are numerous reasons for why someone might stop participating in a community, such as a lack of need, a poor experience, or a failure of a sites design.
 However, some argue that oftentimes these situations are caused by a logical progression of life changes as a given person's experience with his or her condition evolves.
 Regardless of the reasons for leaving, both the participation and non-participation of a communities members is a very important factor to consider, as it has strong implications for the overall success of the community.

+Integration with healthcare systems

+A recent UK study developed a primary care intervention designed to promote patient engagement with an established and nurse-moderated online health community for asthma.
+This research study, conducted with primary care patients and clinicians in London, developed a structured consultation process to introduce patients to the Asthma+Lung UK online asthma community.
+The study also highlighted the need to address digital literacy barriers and ensure consistent patient engagement.
+The intervention is currently undergoing feasibility testing, with plans for a subsequent randomised controlled trial.
+Promoting the use of OHCs within primary care settings introduces unique ethical and governance challenges.
+Critical issues include: ensuring data privacy; obtaining informed consent; and addressing the potential risks of clinician involvement in OHC promotion.
+Interventions need to be co-designed with stakeholders, offering tailored support and clear communication about data usage to maintain patient trust and enhance engagement with these digital platforms.
+Such considerations are vital for the successful integration of OHCs into healthcare systems to improve patient outcomes without compromising ethical standards.